Smolbrainer/Find-Your-LookALike/README.md

   - Handles HTTP requests and responses between the client and server.
   - Renders HTML templates to display results to the user.

-- **Pillow (PIL)**:
+- **OpenCV**:
-  - Processes user-uploaded images, including opening and converting images to the required format for analysis.
+  - Handles image processing tasks such as reading user-uploaded images and converting them to the required format for analysis.
-  - Performs any necessary image transformations or preprocessing steps.
+  - Performs image transformations and preprocessing, such as resizing and grayscale conversion, to ensure consistency and accuracy in facial recognition.
+  - Aids in detecting and cropping faces in the images before passing them to the facial recognition module.

 - **face_recognition**:
   - Detects faces within the uploaded images.